Legal Settlements

 These payments are compensation for a victim of an act of terrorism or mass violence inside or outside the U.S.

-Uniform Services Former Spouse Protection Act
+Uniformed Services Former Spouse Protection Act

-The USFPA outlines that up to 50% of a participant's former spouse’s military retirement or pension funds may be diverted by court order for alimony, child support or property settlement.
+The USFPA outlines that up to 50% of a participant's former spouse’s military retirement or pension funds may be diverted by court order for alimony, child support, or property settlement.

 Victims of Crime Act (VCA) Benefits